zadorlab/KinBot/README.md

     python setup.py build
     python setup.py develop --user

-Alternatively, you can also install the latest stable version (however, this is currently way behind compared to what is on GitHub, so currently the github installation is preferred) using conda:

-    conda install -c rdkit -c openbabel -c zadorlab kinbot

 ## How to Run
 To run KinBot (which will only explore one well), make an input file (e.g. input.json) and run: